okta/workflows-templates/README.md

-Welcome to workflows-templates!
+Welcome to Templates for Workflows!

-Workflows templates are pre-built automated business processes that can be imported in Okta Workflows.
+Templates are pre-built automated business processes that can be imported in Okta Workflows.
 New workflow templates submitted to this repo can be published to the Okta Workflows console.

 ## Getting Started